achristmascarl/rainfrog/README.md

 ### supported databases

-rainfrog has mainly been tested with postgres, and postgres will be the primary database targeted. **mysql and sqlite are also supported, but they are currently unstable**; use with caution, and check out the [known issues](#known-issues-and-limitations) section for things to look out for!
+rainfrog has mainly been tested with postgres, and postgres will be the primary database targeted. **mysql and sqlite are also supported, but they have not been tested as extensively as postgres**; use with caution, and check out the [known issues](#known-issues-and-limitations) section for things to look out for!

 the postgres driver can also be used to connect to other databases that support